Strategies and Final Negotiations – How to Negotiate a Settlement after a Car Accident

-- Draft a demand letter to the insurance adjuster.
+- Draft a demand letter to the auto insurance company adjuster.
 Explain your demands and back them up with photos, evidence, receipts, and details about the severity of the accident, the medical treatment, and your pain and suffering.

 - Don’t tell them your bottom line, ever.
-Instead, just ask the adjuster to make you a counter offer.
+Instead, just ask the adjuster to make you a counteroffer.

 - Don’t give away all your information, evidence, reasoning, or justifications all at once.
 Try to keep an “ace in the hole” to seal the deal on a final negotiation.

 - Don’t agree to anything until you have it in writing.